ASFPM Award Nominations

 ** Nominations for the Goddard-White and Louthain Awards must be submitted to the Board of Directors.
 Contact your regional director to make a nomination.

-If necessary, please be sure to submit any supporting materials such as handbooks, videotapes and letters of support to firstname.lastname@example.org.
+Submit any supporting materials such as PDFs, video links and/or letters of support through the nomination link above.
 Items may also be mailed to:

 ASFPM Awards Committee